camunda/camunda-docs-manual/content/reference/bpmn20/events/conditional-events.md

 <div data-bpmn-diagram="../bpmn/conditionalEventScopesHighestFirst" ></div>

 If a variable is set in the context of the sub process instance, then the conditional boundary event of the sub process is evaluated first.
-If the condition is satisfied, then the execution is interrupted, otherwise the conditional boundary event of the `UserTask B` is evaluated and triggered, if the condition is satisfied.
+If the condition is satisfied, then the execution is interrupted, otherwise the conditional boundary event of `UserTask B` is evaluated and triggered, if the condition is satisfied.

 ### Scoped Evaluation